dreck0001/Assignment3_SSIS_BCP_Toad/README.md

 # Assignment3_SSIS_BCP_Toad
-SSIS Transformation, SQL Scripting in SSMS, Bulk Copying with the BCP Command and Data Modeling and DDL Script Generation Using Toad Data Modeler
+SSIS Transformations, SQL Scripting in SSMS, Bulk Copying with the BCP Command and Data Modeling and DDL Script Generation Using Toad Data Modeler.

+Files: